In a Neoclassicist masterpiece painted on the eve of the French Revolution, Jacques-Louis David depicts the beginning of an epic Roman story in The...

 Swans are normally characterized as graceful birds.
 They are magnificent and majestic.
 However, Jan Asselijn displays another side of these elegant birds.
-In Threatened Swan, we witness the fierce, protective, and powerful nature of motherhood.
+In Threatened Swan, we witness a fierce, protective, and powerful nature of motherhood.
 Yet, we are witnessing something more than just a wildlife scene.
 We are witnessing a political commentary through dramatic symbols.

 Jan Asselijn uses a low horizon to allow the swan to dominate the scene.
 It towers over the background landscape and the foreground dog, and it fills at least ⅓ of the painting’s surface area.
 Threatened Swan is a large painting at 144 cm (4’ 9”) high and 171 cm (5’ 7”) wide, which allows the swan to be painted on a life-size scale.
 Viewed in person, Threatened Swan is truly a monumental painting in scale and drama.
 The bird’s hostile energy reflects through the scattered feathers that have been released through her violent movements.
 These ousted feathers are physical manifestations of her combative position.